 Q: What can you tell me about the pastor?

 A: James is a passionate Bible teacher who loves sharing the love and life of Jesus with people.
 He is very focused on application - helping people see how the Bible practically relates to their daily lives.
 James was called to be the pastor in 1991 after pastoring nine years in Carson City, Nevada.
 He married his best friend, Suzie, in 1980 and they have three fun sons.
 Two are grown and married living in the Portland/Vancouver area, and one is currently living in Grants Pass.
-They have one granddaughter and one grandson.
+They have one granddaughter and three grandsons.